-Refugee communities are often tight-knit, so it may be possible for you to market job opportunities to them directly, in addition to working with local partners on outreach:
+Refugee communities are tight-knit, so it may be possible for you to market job opportunities to them directly, in addition to working with local partners on outreach:

-- Refugee community networks could include word-of-mouth networks and social media groups. - Translating job descriptions into the local languages of refugees e.g. Ukrainian or Arabic in your area may also help.
+- Refugee community networks could include word-of-mouth networks, as well as community radio programs, newspapers and social media groups. - Translating job descriptions into the local languages of refugees is essential.